How to pay taxes as a freelancer explained (5 steps)

 But it’s also because you’ll have time to do your work, rather than spending all your billable hours learning how to pay taxes as a freelancer.

 You should still know tax basics for freelancers, but a quality accountant will be able to help you answer questions such as:

 - How much should I save for taxes?

 - Are there any taxes that should be added to my freelance invoices?

 - What’s the difference in calculations for full-time versus part-time freelancing?

-- What are all the possible tax deductions and credits for freelancers?
+- What are all the possible tax deductions or freelance tax deductions?

 - How should I structure my business to take best advantage of freelance work and taxes?